keacore/02a_brush_up_week/README.md

 3. C# syntax exercises (this one is new, but it is almost like Java)

 ## HTML & CSS
-In order for you to follow this elective (and many of the other electives on CS to) you should have some basic knowlege about html5 & css.
+In order for you to follow this elective (and many of the other electives on CS to) you should have some basic knowlege about html & css.
 This elective will build on this knowlege, so it is a good idea to look a bit into this.

 My suggestion is that you look at the tutorials on [w3school.org](http://www.w3schools.com)
 * [html](http://www.w3schools.com/html/)